The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 | DIY Wix/Squarespace | €15–€40/month | 40–120 hours | You ship late, then keep tweaking |

-If your time is worth €50/hour, 60 hours of DIY time is €3,000.
-That’s before the opportunity cost of launching late.
+If your time is worth €50/hour, 60 hours of DIY is €3,000.
+Before opportunity cost.
+Before the month you didn't launch.

-Use a hard rule so you don’t drift.
+Use a hard rule so you don't drift into month three.

 - You've spent 20 hours and you still can't explain your offer in one sentence

-- You’ve spent 40 hours and your site still isn’t live with a working CTA
+- You've spent 40 hours and your site isn't live with a working call to action

 Switching platforms is rarely the first fix.

-Most “I should rebuild” feelings come from one of two problems:
+Most "I should rebuild this" feelings come from one of two problems: the site doesn't convert, or editing the site is painful.

 - Cut the site to one page